Customize Field Sections and Entity Previews | Yext Hitchhikers Platform

 As you make adjustments to each field in the entity preview, you will click Apply to save the change.
 That will update the preview on the Configuration screen, so you can view the updates you’re making.

-Once you click Save in the bottom right corner of the page, the Entity Preview configuration will be applied to that entity type and will begin to display accordingly in the entity search page of the Knowledge Graph.
+Once you click Save in the bottom right corner of the page, the Entity Preview configuration will be applied to that entity type and will begin to display accordingly in the entity search page in Content.

 Note that changes are not saved as you switch between Row view and Card view.
 Remember to click Save in the lower right before switching between views.